RedAngel121/NytePack/README.md

 - [Create: Connected](https://www.curseforge.com/minecraft/mc-mods/create-connected): should be fine but still look at it first

 ### World:
-- Find a way to increase world build height and lower bedrock + Flat Bedrock
+- Find a way to increase world build height and lower bedrock + Flat Bedrock (wont work with TFMG Oil Gen)
   - [Shattered World Limits](https://www.curseforge.com/minecraft/mc-mods/new-world-height-and-depth)?

 # Soft No: